 No matter how it occurs, the victim often does not see the other driver coming and thus has no time to react or prepare themselves for the impact.
 This limited time to react is often the reason T-bone accidents occur so often.
 Statistics show that side-impact collisions are the second most common and deadly, with over 5,000 deaths reported in 2019.

 Not only is the damage sustained after a T-bone collision extensive, but the injuries as well can be severe and even fatal.
-At Crossen Law Firm, we understand the difficulty of navigating a claim or lawsuit while also trying to focus on your recovery.
+At Crossen Law Firm, the personal injury lawyers understand the difficulty of navigating a claim or lawsuit while also trying to focus on your recovery.
 We are dedicated to getting injured victims the compensation they deserve for their pain and suffering.